aggarwalsejal/ENotes-React/README.md

 # :point_right: Pre-requisite to run React

-Install Node.js and npm in the local machine.
-Use [this](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) docuementation for info and set up steps.<br>
+Install Node.js and npm on the local machine.
+Use [this](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) documentation for info and setup steps.<br>

-MongoDB set up, if have not done work still on MongoDB read [this](https://www.mongodb.com/) documentation to make yourself familiar with MongoDB<br>
+MongoDB set up, if have not done work on MongoDB read [this](https://www.mongodb.com/) documentation to make yourself familiar with MongoDB<br>

-Have info about API calls, I have used thunderclient pretty similar to Podtman to create the API calls for this project.
-Thunderclient is inbuilt in VS code so seems easy to use, read [this](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client) doc for more info
+Have info about API calls, I have used Thunderclient pretty similar to Podtman to create the API calls for this project.
+Thunderclient is built in VS code so seems easy to use, read [this](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client) doc for more info

-# :scroll: How I create Backend for this project and connect it
+# :scroll: How I create a Backend for this project and connect it

-I don’t used localhost for MongoDB, I just Altas MongoDB for storing the data in this project, use [this](https://studio3t.com/knowledge-base/articles/connect-to-mongodb-atlas) to set up the DB and use in the project.<br>
+I don’t use localhost for MongoDB, I just Altas MongoDB for storing the data in this project, use [this](https://studio3t.com/knowledge-base/articles/connect-to-mongodb-atlas) to set up the DB and use in the project.<br>

 Have created API call using the Thunderclient to store and fetch the data